yuchan-research/ml-asset-pricing-replication/README.md

 - OLS shows a clear improvement in Sharpe ratio
 - Elastic Net remains relatively stable
 - Random Forest does not improve and slightly underperforms compared to the baseline

+Overall, the results do not support the initial expectation that increasing data complexity would significantly improve nonlinear model performance.

 ### Summary